signalfx/maestro-ng/README.md

     host>: <destination in container>`.
 Each target can also be specified as a map `{target: <destination>, mode: <mode>}`, where `mode` is `ro` (read-only) or `rw` (read-write);
+  - `container_volumes`, a path, or list of paths inside the container to be used as container-only volumes with no host bind-mount.
+This is mostly used for data-containers;
+  - `volumes_from`, a container or list of containers running on the same _ship_ to get volumes from.
+This is useful to get the volumes of a data-container into an application container;
   - `env`, for environment variables, as a map of `<variable name>:
     <value>` (variables defined at the instance level override variables
     defined at the service level);